 • If this exercise brings up particularly unsettling thoughts and emotions, what can you do right now to help yourself feel more at peace as you continue over time to cope with the loss?
 What characteristics, skills, and resources do you have that give you strength as you move through the grieving process?

 Differential diagnosis requires talking with patients about known or possible losses, their reactions to those losses, and the time period involved.
-For someone who has had a significant loss and whose symptoms are ongoing, differentiating “typical” grief from the more debilitating “complicated grief” or from clinical depression or PTSD can be tricky.
+For someone who has had a significant loss and whose symptoms are ongoing, differentiating typical” grief from the more debilitating Prolonged Grief Disorder or from clinical depression or PTSD are tricky but can be done.[77]
 Shear offers clinicians a concise table comparing characteristics of these conditions.[26]
-(Refer to “the “Resources” section at the end of this overview.)
 Differential diagnosis may best be accomplished via referral to a mental health professional experienced in the area of grief for further assessment and facilitation/support of mourning.
 Patients can experience grief reactions coincidentally with anxiety, depression, and PTSD.

-Differentiating between grief and depression is complicated by lack of established criteria.
-The two share common symptoms.
-In complicated grief, longing and sadness are salient emotions.[34]
+Studies have shown that grief and depression share some common symptoms, but they have some key differences.[79]
+Depression is a feeling of low persistent mood or loss of interest or pleasure in things that lasts for some time.
+Grief is an emotional response to the loss of a loved one.
+In complicated and prolonged grief, longing and sadness are salient emotions.[34]
 For patients with Major Depressive Disorder (MDD), treatment such as antidepressants may help lift the depression, so that an individual is better able to focus on tasks of mourning.[10]

 How to Help